EdmundGoodman/plm-test-harness/README.md

 repository for others to use as well!*

 ## Other notes

+At the time I wrote these tests, I checked with the module organiser that it was acceptable to share them (with the modification of not sharing error messages), as they are not coursework solutions, just a set of helpful tests.
+If I am ever told that this policy has changed, I will make this repository private.

 Note that the coursework spec is subject to change, so it is possible that some tests will become out of date.
 This